jaminthorns/vscode-gitterm/ideas.md

 This would be nice to have for parity with commit links, but it's not nearly as useful since VS Code already has stash listing functionality built-in.

-### Issue Links ❗

-Most remotes support something like GitHub's issues and usually have some syntax (like `#123`) that automatically creates links to those issues.
-It would be nice to support this on a per-remote basis.
-If multiple remotes match an issue link, show the remote picker.

 ## Link Detection Methods 📝

 - Parsing